zenml-io/zenml/docs/book/advanced-guide/gcp_entrypoint.md

 ## Step 3/10 Enable Vertex AI

-Vertex AI pipeline lie at the heart of our gcp stack.
+Vertex AI pipelines is at the heart of our gcp stack.
 As the orchestrator Vertex AI will run your pipelines and use all the other stack components.
 All you'll need to do at this stage is enable Vertex AI [here](https://console.cloud.google.com/vertex-ai).

-Once it is enabled you will see a drop down with all the regions where Vertex AI is available.
-At this point it might also make sense to make this decision for your ZenML Stack.
+Once it is enabled you will see a drop-down with all the regions where Vertex AI is available.
+At this point it might make sense to make this decision for your ZenML Stack and export the full region name.

 ```shell
 export GCP_LOCATION=...